-The best murder mystery games for large groups are My Mystery Party (customizable, minimal prep), Night of Mystery (structured pacing with timers), and freeform games (maximum creativity).
-My Mystery Party works best when your host wants easy setup; Night of Mystery shines when your family needs guided pacing; freeform games excel when players enjoy improvisation and your group spans 15–30+ people.
+The best murder mystery games for large groups are scripted print-and-play formats (customizable, minimal prep), structured round-based formats (guided pacing with timers), and freeform games (maximum creativity).
+Scripted formats work best when your host wants easy setup; structured round-based formats shine when your family needs guided pacing; freeform games excel when players enjoy improvisation and your group spans 15–30+ people.

 Create Your Murder Mystery Game is blocked until you accept marketing cookies.